-The Juvenile Division is responsible for handling cases involve people under the age 18 who are charged with a criminal matter.
-The Division works closely with the Department of Juvenile Services (DJS), the Baltimore Police Department (BPD), and the public to ensure that juvenile offenders are held accountable for their actions and are provided rehabilitative measures to prevent future criminal behaviors.
+The Juvenile Division is responsible for handling cases that involve people under the age of 18 who are charged with a criminal matter.
+The Division works closely with the Department of Juvenile Services (DJS), the Baltimore Police Department (BPD), and the public to ensure that juvenile offenders are held accountable for their actions, and are provided rehabilitative measures to prevent future criminal behaviors.

 The goal of the juvenile justice system is rehabilitation, not incarceration.
 Such rehabilitative efforts are accomplished through diversion, probation or commitment to DJS.
 Youth may be committed either to a facility or in their home with wrap-around services.
 In either case, a commitment is seen as a more stringent measure to effectuate services.

-The Juvenile Division, located in the Baltimore City Juvenile Justice Center, handles everything from the Booking process, Arraignments, Adjudications, Detention reviews, Reviews of court orders, Waiver s and Transfer of Jurisdiction Hearings, Dispositions, extensive Post-dispositional hearings, Restitution hearings, Violation of Probation hearings and Permanency plan review.
+The Juvenile Division, located in the Baltimore City Juvenile Justice Center, handles everything associated with the charging and prosecution of cases, including the Booking process, Arraignments, Adjudications, Detention reviews, Reviews of court orders, Waiver s and Transfer of Jurisdiction Hearings, Dispositions, extensive Post-dispositional hearings, Restitution hearings, Violation of Probation hearings and Permanency plan reviews.
 The Division functions in a system based on the tenants of rehabilitation, public safety and accountability.

 Important Facts Regarding the Juvenile Justice System